Can 3D-printing homes make them affordable? - NewsBreak

 Can 3D-printing homes make them affordable?

-BLACKSBURG, Va. ( WFXR ) – As housing prices across the country continue to skyrocket, an Iowa-based company, Alquist 3D, is looking to combat the crisis by 3D-printing homes.
+As housing prices across the country continue to skyrocket, an Iowa-based company is looking to combat the crisis by 3D-printing homes.

-Alquist, one of a few U.S. companies that 3D-prints houses, is looking to build 200 of these homes in Virginia starting this summer.
+Alquist 3D , one of a few U.S. companies that 3D-prints houses, is looking to build 200 of 3D-printed homes in Virginia starting this summer, according to KTLA sister station WFXR .

 On-site workers pour in cement material, then the concrete is pumped through the tubes and dispersed in layers.